 An impairment loss is calculated as the difference between an asset's carrying amount and recoverable amount.
 Losses are recognised in the statement of profit and loss and reflected in an allowance account.
 When the Company considers that there are no realistic prospects of recovery of the asset, the relevant amounts are written off.
 If the amount of impairment loss subsequently decreases and the decrease can be related objectively to an event occurring after the impairment was recognised, then the previously recognised impairment loss is reversed through profit or loss.

-Significant accounting policies and notes to the standalone interim financial statements For the quarter ended June 30, 2019
+Mindtree Limited Significant accounting policies and notes to the standalone interim financial statements For the quarter and six months ended September 30, 2019 (Rupees in millions, except share and per share data, unless otherwise stated)